oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Switch off laptop and ET PC Tower.
 Plug back the sync box and the VGA projector where they were.
 - [ ] Fix the rolled cable with the scotch on the PC Tower base.
+- [ ] Turn off the pump of the GA, then switch the GA off. **DO NOT PUT THE CAP IN WHILE THE PUMP IS ON.**
 - [ ] Take the ET, Remove (always with and hand under the lens) the MRI compatible LENS.
 Put it back to its contained inside the box.
 - [ ] Put back the regular Lens.
 - [ ] Bring back the box and the base at CIBM EEG lab.
 Put the keys back under old Nora's desk.